-With the growing participation of several colleges, and in deference to the typical college students' age, WGI's maximum age for the Independent Open Class is 23.
+With the growing participation of several colleges, and in deference to the typical college students' age, WGI's maximum age for the Independent Open Class is 23 (25 for the 2022 season).
 This allows all Independent Open Class students to compete for the duration of their college enrollment.